playmer/sdl_gpu_by_example/site/content/lessons/002_Window_and_Clearing.md

 }
 ```

 So as mentioned, we have a bool that we can modify to exit the frame loop, and within that we have an Event loop.
 We loop over `SDL_PollEvent`, which returns true whenever it finds a new event.
 Right now all we need to deal with are `SDL_EVENT_QUIT` events, which we'll use to set running to false to end the application.
+It generally comes when the last Window open is closed.

 Now, finally, we can discuss the GPU API.